About the school

 The Academy is designed in three blocks of teaching areas separated by a central hall.
 The areas of the Academy are very closely linked and staff know all the children through daily contact.

 The policy of the Academy is to register the children, in mixed ability classes within each year group.
 Each class has its own teacher who is responsible for general progress across the curriculum and for pastoral care.
-There are full time teaching assistants in the Foundation Stage and Key Stage 1.
-There are full time teaching assistants who support each class in Key Stage 2 for some of the weekly timetable.
+In mixed year groups, pupils are grouped by age to ensure a fair and consistent approach [as agreed in the Academy’s extension consultation process].

 The Academy has partnerships with a school in Harbin, China and through European Comenius Awards we have developed links with schools in France, Italy, Belgium, Spain, Greece, Turkey, Poland, Latvia, Lithuania and Bulgaria.
 This is developing global links and an understanding of our diverse culture.